v6d-io/v6d/k8s/cmd/references.md

-      --vineyardd.syncCRDs                        enable metrics of vineyardd (default true) --vineyardd.volume.mountPath string         Set the mount path for the pvc --vineyardd.volume.pvcname string           Set the pvc name for storing the vineyard objects persistently, --wait                                      wait for vineyardd to be ready (default true)
+      --vineyardd.syncCRDs                        enable metrics of vineyardd (default true) --vineyardd.volume.mountPath string         Set the mount path for the pvc --vineyardd.volume.pvcname string           Set the pvc name for storing the vineyard objects persistently,
 ```

 ### Options inherited from parent commands

 ```
-  -j, --dump-usage          Dump usage in JSON
-      --kubeconfig string   kubeconfig path for the kubernetes cluster (default "/tmp/e2e-k8s.config") -n, --namespace string    the namespace for operation (default "vineyard-system")
+      --kubeconfig string   kubeconfig path for the kubernetes cluster (default "/tmp/e2e-k8s.config") -n, --namespace string    the namespace for operation (default "vineyard-system") --wait                wait for the kubernetes resource to be ready, default true (default true)
 ```

 ### SEE ALSO